vd Brink Home Automations

 Hass.io Add-on

-It can also be installed as Hass.io Add-on direct in Home Assistant.
+It can also be installed as a Hass.io Add-on directly in Home Assistant.

 Check this page for the installation details https://github.com/alexbelgium/hassio-addons/tree/master/mealie#installation